 - How to stay healthy, both mentally and physically

-If you are required to submit transcripts, degree certificates or other official documents to meet the conditions of your admission, please drop them off to the Faculty of Graduate Studies and Research at 2-29 Triffo Hall.
+If you are required to submit transcripts, degree certificates or other official documents to meet the conditions of your admission, please have your institution send them to:

 TD-1 (Tax Reduction Forms)

-Students employed at the university can complete a TD1 and TD1AB form once a year in order to calculate the appropriate amount of income tax to be deducted.
+Students employed at the university can complete a TD1 and TD1AB form in order to calculate the appropriate amount of income tax to be deducted.
+By filling out this form you can claim tuition and education amounts which allows you to be taxed less each paycheque.
+(Otherwise, you are just taxed on the basic personal exemption and will be reimbursed when you file your income taxes.)

 For Your Information